• Skip to main content

 Ingredients

-• 300g new potatoes (cut into halves or quarters around 1 inch big)
+• 2 cups new potatoes (300g) cut into halves or quarters around 1 inch big

 • Calories controlled cooking spray